Top of the page

-During the test, the doctor can take out polyps and samples of tissue.
+During the test, the doctor can take samples of tissue or remove any small growths (polyps) that are found.
 These can then be checked for problems.
 This is called a biopsy.

 Your child must have a clean bowel for the test.
 Your doctor will give you instructions on when your child should stop eating and how to give the liquid or pills that clean out the bowel.
 This is called a "colon prep."

 This procedure is done in a doctor's office or a clinic or hospital.
-Your child will get medicine for pain and to help him or her relax.
+Your child will get medicine for pain and to help relax.
 Some children don't remember having the test because of the medicine.

 The test takes 30 to 45 minutes.
-You can take your child home after the medicine wears off.
-This takes 1 to 2 hours.
+You can take your child home after your child wakes up and the doctor says it's okay.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.